Skiing (Alpine)

 Equipment

 • Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the coach.
+Students must be encouraged to report equipment problems to the Coach.

 • Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards).

-• Students must check all equipment prior to use and report concerns to coach.
+• Students must check all equipment prior to use and report concerns to Coach.

 • When renting equipment, the facility operator must provide: